libgd/libgd/src/readme.txt

           of an image)
           gdImageCopyMergeGray - Similar to gdImageCopyMerge, but tries to preserve source image hue.
-          gdImagePngPtr, gdImageGdPtr, gdImageGd2Ptr - return memort
+          gdImagePngPtr, gdImageJpegPtr, gdImageWBMPPtr, gdImageGdPtr,
-          blocks for each type of image.
+          gdImageGd2Ptr - return memort blocks for each type of image. gdImageCreateFromPngCtx, gdImageCreateFromGdCtx,
-          gdImageCreateFromPngCtx, gdImageCreateFromGdCtx,
           gdImageCreateFromGd2Ctx, gdImageCreateFromGd2PartCtx - Support
           for new I/O context.